-- 8.5.1.1.
-The MCO shall make eighty percent (80%) of standard service authorization determinations within two (2) business days of obtaining appropriate medical information that may be required regarding a proposed admission, procedure, or service requiring a review determination.
-Standard service authorization determinations shall be made no later than fourteen (14) calendar days following receipt of the request for service. - 8.5.1.1.1.
-The service authorization decision may be extended up to fourteen (14) additional calendar days if: - 8.5.1.1.1.1.
-The member, or the provider, requests the extension; or - 8.5.1.1.1.2.
-The MCO justifies (to LDH upon request) a need for additional information and how the extension is in the member's interest.
+8.5.1.1.
+The MCO shall make eighty percent (80%) of standard service authorization determinations within two (2) business days of obtaining appropriate medical information that may be required regarding a proposed admission, procedure, or service requiring a review determination, with the exception of authorizations for CPST and PSR services for which the standard for determination is within five (5)

-8.5.1.2.
+Deleted: certification of need

+Deleted: ,

+Deleted: ,

+Deleted: , Deleted: ,

+Deleted: whether or not an

+Deleted: plan is appropriate

+calendar days of obtaining appropriate medical information.
+All standard service authorization determinations shall be made no later than fourteen (14) calendar days following receipt of the request for service.

+8.5.1.1.1.
+The service authorization decision may be extended up to fourteen (14) additional calendar days if:

+8.5.1.1.1.1.
+The member, or the provider, requests the extension; or

+- 8.5.1.1.1.2.
+The MCO justifies (to LDH upon request) a need for additional information and how the extension is in the member's interest. - 8.5.1.2.
 The MCO shall make ninety-five percent (95%) of concurrent review determinations within one (1) business day and ninety-nine point five percent (99.5%) of concurrent review determinations within two (2) business days of obtaining the appropriate medical information that may be required.